-In accordance with articles 78 and 12 of the Law of Association (published in the “Sluzbeni list RS” no.51/09) and articles 9, paragraph 1, point 1 of the Statute of the Lawyers’ Committee for Human Rights from December 5th, 2001, the Assembly of the Association of Citizens- the Lawyers’ Committee for Human Rights , at its session held on October 6, 2010 in Belgrade, adopted the
+In accordance with articles 12 and 78of the Law of Association (published in the “Official Gazetteof the Republic of Serbia” no.51/09) and article 9, paragraph 1, point 1 of the Statute of the Lawyers’ Committee for Human Rights from December 5th, 2001, the Assembly of the Association of Citizens- the Lawyers’ Committee for Human Rights, at its session held on October 6th, 2010 in Belgrade, adopted the

 S T A T U T E